716green/easy-db/README.md

 # EASY DB (working name)

+> Note to future Bob: Don't give up on this.
+So far it's going really well.
+There is no need to 'start over' again.
+Just keep going.

 ## What is it?

 EasyDB is a simple, easy to use, database for storing and retrieving data.
 It is designed to be easy to use for front-end work with very little setup.